THOMASELOVE/431-classes-2023/class04/README.md

 1. Complete [Lab 1](https://github.com/THOMASELOVE/431-labs-2023/tree/main), as discussed above.
 Deadline is noon Tuesday 2023-09-12.
 Answers will be posted at noon Thursday 2023-09-14.
 2. By Tuesday, you should also have read through Chapter 3 of Spiegelhalter's *The Art of Statistics* and through Chapter 5 (and skim Chapter 11) of [R for Data Science](https://r4ds.hadley.nz/).
 In the [course notes](https://thomaselove.github.io/431-notes/), Chapters 1-8 touch on some of the things we're discussing now, along with some things we're yet to discuss.
 3. You may want to start looking at [the instructions for Project A](https://thomaselove.github.io/431-projectA-2023/), but we'll start discussing those in earnest in Class 06.
-4. As of 11 AM today, 57/58 students had completed the Favorite Movie task [described in Section 13 of the Syllabus](https://thomaselove.github.io/431-syllabus-2023/13_movies.html).
-Let's get the last one in **today**, please.

 ## One Last Thing